socphoenix/Period_Underground/README.md

 In order to install these you will need to allow unknown apps, see [here for more info.](https://android.gadgethacks.com/how-to/android-101-sideload-apps-by-enabling-unknown-sources-install-unknown-apps-0161947/)

 Library license info:
-Qt libraries including the QSql library are being used under GPL V3 in order to keep one license accross the entire program.
+Qt libraries except the QSql library are being used under GPL V3 in order to keep one license accross the entire program.
+The Qt sql library is under the GNU Lesser Public License v3 https://www.gnu.org/licenses/lgpl-3.0.html .
 The Qt source code for these libraries can be downloaded from https://download.qt.io/official_releases/qt/6.3/6.3.1/single/ .
 Alternatively you can contact me here on github or at tuc03516@gmail.com for a copy of the source code.